dotnet-campus/DirectShow.NET/directshowlib/Samples/DMO/DmoFlip/DMO/readme.txt

 The IMediaObjectImpl class is intended to be completely generic, and can be used to create other DMOs.
 See the readme in the parent directory for descriptions of the steps.

-DMOFlip is designed to work with the DMOWrapper Filter, meaning it can be added to DirectShow graphs.
+DMOFlip is designed to work with the DMO Wrapper Filter, meaning it can be added to DirectShow graphs.
 You can find it in GraphEdit under "DMO Video Effects", and the FormDMO sample shows how to call it programmatically.